-Boulder city council has a packed agenda next week, including weighing what will go on ballots this November, renaming the Municipal Building where elected officials (usually) meet and the first look at negotiations with Xcel Energy to provide an off-ramp to municipalization efforts.
+Boulder city council has a packed agenda next week, including weighing what will go on ballots this November, renaming the Municipal Building where elected officials (usually) meet and the first look at negotiations with Xcel Energy, a publicly traded utility company based in Minnesota.
+Energy to provide an off-ramp to municipalization efforts.

 Here’s a rundown of what you need to know before Tuesday’s meeting: